-"Event of Withdrawal" shall mean (i) the bankruptcy or insolvency of any Member, a general assignment for the benefit of creditors of a Member, or the occurrence of any event causing the termination of a Member's interest in the Company; or (ii) the assumption by a legal representative or successor in interest of control over the rights of a Member due to the death or incompetence of an individual Member, or dissolution or termination of any entity which is a Member or (iii) the failure of any Member at any time to qualify as a party under all applicable law allowed to hold an interest in a Marijuana Establishment pursuant to Chapter 55 of the Acts of 2017, Mass.
-General Laws Ch 94G, and its implementing regulations 935 CMR 500.000, et seq.
+"Event of Withdrawal" shall mean (i) the bankruptcy or insolvency of any Member, a general assignment for the benefit of creditors of a Member, or the occurrence of any event causing the termination of a Member's interest in the Company; or (ii) the assumption by a legal representative or successor in interest of control over the rights of a Member due to the death or incompetence of an individual Member, or dissolution or termination of any entity which is a Member or (iii) the failure of a Member at any time to be qualified as a Person allowed to hold the Member's existing and proposed interests in all licenses and registrations held by or anticipated to be sought by the Company, including to the extent applicable, those issued or issuable pursuant to Ch.
+55 of the Acts of 2017, Mass.
+General Laws Ch. or 94G, Mass.
+General Laws Ch.
+94I, and their respective implementing regulations 935 CMR 500.000, et seq.